Walk with Polar Bears in the Arctic and enjoy a dog-sled ride with a backdrop of the mystical northern lights

 Set in a wildly rugged and remote location, the authentic wilderness lodge features expansive picture windows for spectacular views and a common area with a fireplace to make even the coldest winter nights cozy.

 The location offers ground level photo opportunities to capture Arctic wildlife – including polar bears – in a pristine wilderness setting.
 Your photos will have stunning backdrops with the sea and landscapes surrounding the lodge.
 Its shoreline location is ideal for photographing bears on snow and ice.
 And, with an exceptional number of clear nights, you’ll see why Churchill is known as one of the best places for northern lights photography.

 A thorough orientation on traveling in polar bear country will be provided prior to any outings.

 Day 3-5: Churchill Wildlife Reserve

-Each morning we’ll head out to the Churchill Wildlife Reserve, where the polar bears gather in droves until the Bay freezes so they can head out on sea ice for their winter hunt.
-The vastness of the icy landscape provides a magnificent setting to photograph the bears in their natural habitat.
+Each morning we’ll head out along the coast line, where the polar bears gather in droves until the Bay freezes so they can head out onto sea ice for their winter hunt.
+The vastness of the icy landscape provides a magnificent setting to see and photograph the bears in their natural habitat.

 We’ll head out on foot to search for wildlife including arctic and red foxes as they move around the snow and ice looking for a meal.
 Meandering over a system of established trails, enjoy the scenery, search for wildlife and take photos.
 When daylight begins to fade and we are finished photographing the bears and other Artic animals for the day, we’ll head back to the warmth and comfort of our base lodge.